This free, self-guided walking tour will introduce you to the historic sites and the modern attractions of De Wallen, Amsterdam’s oldest neighborhood.

 The company financed expeditions to various parts of Asia for trade goods, especially spices, but also silk, coffee, and porcelain.
-It also financed wars to seize land and build plantations, and it built cities, installed governments, and tried and executed people who undermined its interests in the lands it controlled.
+It also financed wars to seize land and build plantations, and built cities, installed governments, and tried and executed people who undermined its interests in the lands it controlled.

 This made the Netherlands one of Europe’s major colonial powers.
 Dutch holdings at the peak of the Dutch Empire included parts of modern Canada and the United States, South America, the Caribbean, southern Africa, and south and southeast Asia.

 You can find Dutch place names in New Zealand and Australia.
 And the Dutch were the only Europeans who could trade with or even visit Japan for over 200 years.